National Shrine of Saint Jude (England): History

-Construction
+Construction of shrine

-In 1955, the shrine of Saint Jude was built alongside the church.
+In 1955, the shrine of Saint Jude was built on a plot alongside the church.
 The building housing the shrine was specifically constructed as a site of pilgrimage.
 On 28 October 1955, the shrine was dedicated.
 The Bishop of Southwark Cyril Cowderoy, with the Prior General of the Carmelite Order, the Prior of Aylesford, performed the dedication in the presence of many other priests and friars.
 Bishop Cyril described the place as "a jewel for the diocese".

-Developments

-Attached to the Shrine is an office, information centre, and welcome centre which serve the many pilgrims who visit, write, or send in their prayers.
-The venue also holds the distribution office for St Albert's Press (which is the publishing arm of the British Province of Carmelites).